Roman-Zanotelli/I-Love-Grafana-Labs/README.md

 ### Me:

-I'm a passionate developer with a deep interest in systems architecture, cloud-native technologies, and observability-driven development.
+I'm a passionate developer with a deep interest in systems architecture, cloud-native technologies, and security/observability-driven development.
 My journey began over a decade ago, programming in Java at the age of 14 to build and orchestrate game systems — a passion that quickly evolved into exploring Kubernetes, infrastructure automation, and scalable backend solutions.

 I’ve since worked to develop my own business, designing and deploying cost-optimized, secure systems from the ground up.
 With experience in Helm, Kubernetes, TalosOS, ArgoCD, Envoy, Redis, Jenkins, PostgreSQL, gRPC, and more, I focus on building efficient, profitable, and resilient systems that are production-ready and resource-aware.

 I believe observability is a core pillar of modern software, and Grafana’s tools have played a pivotal role in my personal and professional projects — from monitoring self-hosted infrastructure to fine-tuning distributed services.
 I'm particularly drawn to the open-source ethos and thoughtful design behind Grafana's ecosystem and strive to build solutions that reflect those same values.

-Whether working in Rust, Go, or Java, I bring a modern, adaptable, and low-level-capable mindset — from edge compute to backend orchestration.
+Whether working in Rust, Go, or Java, I bring a modern, adaptable, and low-level-capable mindset — from edge compute to physical machine orchestration.
 I earned my KCNA (Kubernetes and Cloud Native Associate) certification on 2024-01-27 and am currently pursuing Microsoft Azure certifications to broaden my understanding of public cloud infrastructure and enterprise-grade deployments.

 By combining hands-on experience in private, self-hosted systems with ongoing education in public cloud technologies, I aim to maintain a holistic grasp of modern infrastructure — across private, public, and hybrid deployments; With Azure, a leading provider trusted by Fortune 500 companies and government sectors representing a crucial piece of that puzzle.
 As I deepen my exposure to enterprise tooling, I plan to continue towards becoming a Kubernetes Certified Architect.